mgouzenko/micro-pp/README.md

 # micro-pp

-A tiny but fast, scalable and multithreaded web framework for C++.
+Micro++ is a tiny but fast, scalable and multithreaded web framework for C++.

 Micro++ is a derivative work of the example ASIO HTTP Server 4 (Copyright (c) 2003-2011 Chris Kohlhoff)